L'Oro di Capri Anacapri

-- An association for the promotion of olive oil on Capri
+Reviving the tradition of olive oil production on Capri

 When Capri was an exclusively agricultural economy, extra virgin olive oil was one of the island's most precious resources, and was used not only in traditional dishes, but also to fuel lamps and as a trade good during the long winter months when the island needed to procure supplies to make it to spring.